Development Context

 content/docs/. - If changing publish review, item status semantics, or audit events, update

-content/docs/publishing.mdx,content/docs/api/overview.mdx, and this page. - If changing browser-visible behavior, add or update Playwright coverage where practical.
+content/docs/architecture.mdx,content/docs/deployment.mdx,content/docs/api/overview.mdx, and this page. - If changing browser-visible behavior, add or update Playwright coverage where practical.

 - If changing public routes, docs, canonical origins, metadata, or machine-readable discovery output, update the SEO/AEO helpers and deployment docs together.